AzeemIdrisi/QR-Attendance-System/README.md

 3. **Mark Attendance:**

-   To mark attendance, scan the QR codes using a device connected to the same local host.
+   To mark attendance, scan the QR codes using a device connected to the same local network.

 4. **Real-Time Tracking:**